-Looking for a simple breakdown of the process to build a Garden Suite in Edmonton?
+Looking for a simple breakdown of the process to build a Backyard House in Edmonton?
 Here it is.
-The diagram below will take you through the main steps involved in building a suite; from determining if your lot is eligible for a Garden Suite to getting your Occupancy Permit.
+The diagram below will take you through the main steps involved in building a suite; from determining if your lot is eligible for a Backyard House to getting your Occupancy Permit.
 Be sure to click on the links embedded in the diagram to learn more and get additional information.

 Determine if your lot is eligible for a suite (find out here)

 Work with a designer to create a concept plan, talk to a financial expert about financing

 Schedule and attend infill pre-application meeting with the City